 Pricing That Makes Sense

-Traditional project management software* uses pricing to extract maximum revenue.
-They limit *unlimited users, gate essential features, and force upgrades through artificial constraints.
+Traditional project management software uses pricing to extract maximum revenue.
+They limit users, gate essential features, and force upgrades through artificial constraints.

-We took a different approach:
+A different approach:

 - Generous free tier supporting real teams